The generalized strong subadditivity of the von Neumann entropy for bosonic quantum systems: Applications

 The \emph{entanglement entropy} of a pure state $\rho_{X_1X_2}$ of $X_1X_2$ is a measure of the quantum correlations between $X_1$ and $X_2$ given by $I(X_1;X_2)/2$. \autoref{prop:ent0} applied to a pure state $\rho_{X_1X_2}$ with a trivial $M$ provides a lower bound to the sum of the entanglement entropies of $\rho_{X_1X_2}$ before and after applying $U_S$.
-The entanglement entropy generated by a Gaussian symplectic unitary transformation has been studied in the case of Gaussian states when the transformation is generated by a time-independent quadratic Hamiltonian \cite{bianchi2015entanglement,bianchi2018linear,hackl2018entanglement}, \emph{i.e.}, where the symplectic matrix $S$ has the form
+The entanglement entropy generated by a Gaussian symplectic unitary transformation has been studied in the case of Gaussian states when the transformation is generated by a time-independent quadratic Hamiltonian [\onlinecite{bianchi2015entanglement,bianchi2018linear,hackl2018entanglement}], \emph{i.e.}, where the symplectic matrix $S$ has the form

 where $H$ is a $(2m_1+2m_2)\times(2m_1+2m_2)$ real matrix satisfying\footnote{Condition \eqref{eq:HS} ensures that the matrix $S(t)$ is symplectic at all times.}